What Is Algum Wood? And Other Biblical Facts

 If you read the Bible, you may come across an algum wood type.
 Algum wood is a wood that most people are not familiar with.

-Algum wood was referred to in the Bible as a wood that King Solomon used to build his temple.
-We know that King Solomon would have used the finest materials to build this temple, so Algum wood was likely a very special and expensive wood.
+In the Bible, Algum wood was referred to as a wood that King Solomon used to build his temple.
+We know that King Solomon would have used the finest materials to build this temple, so Algum wood was likely an extraordinary and expensive wood.

 Table of Contents